Thesis

 These principles laid the foundation for the agile method, which transformed product development and organizations' approaches to the entire software development lifecycle.
 The agile method contrasts sharply with the traditional waterfall method, which was characterized by a rigid, linear, phase-by-phase process, often lacking the flexibility to adapt to evolving project requirements.
 In contrast, agile emphasizes an iterative and flexible approach, breaking the development process into smaller, manageable chunks.
 This methodology prioritizes collaboration, continuous feedback, and regular iterations, enabling teams to swiftly respond to changing requirements and deliver working software in shorter cycles.

 The tangible benefits of adopting agile practices in organizations are evident.
 One 2021 study found that businesses that have undergone successful agile transformations become five to ten times faster in their project delivery.
-Supporting this, the QSM software almanac reports a reduction in typical software project delivery times from 16.1 months in the 1980s to 7.7 months by the early 2000s, underscoring the efficiency gains brought about by agile methodologies.
+The QSM software almanac reports a reduction in typical software project delivery times from 16.1 months in the 1980s to 7.7 months by the early 2000s, underscoring the efficiency gains brought about by agile methodologies.

-However, enhancing product velocity isn’t solely about development practices; it also involves streamlining the software deployment process.
+However, enhancing product velocity isn’t solely a matter of development practices; it also involves streamlining the software deployment process.
 Historically, deployment has been a complex and time-consuming aspect of the software development lifecycle.
 In the early 2000s, developers used simple tools like FTP and web interfaces to deploy their applications.
 However, these manual and error-prone methods often resulted in inconsistencies between development, testing, and production environments, giving rise to the familiar programmer maxim, “It works on my machine.”

 As applications expanded in size and functionality, the sheer number of dependencies required for consistent operation across different environments became a significant hurdle.
 Traditional deployment methods struggled to manage these intricate dependencies, leading to frequent environment-specific issues and prolonged troubleshooting efforts.
-Developers needed a more efficient and reliable way to encapsulate the application code and all its associated libraries and configurations.
+Developers needed a more efficient and reliable way to encapsulate application code and associated libraries and configurations.
 This necessity spurred the search for innovative packaging solutions that could simplify deployments, ensure consistency, and reduce the risk of incompatibilities across various stages of the development lifecycle.

 One of the solutions to this challenge has been the development of containerization.
 This technology enables developers to package an application and its dependencies into a single self-contained unit.
 Think of software containers like shipping containers.
 They are designed to hold everything needed to transport goods (or, in this case, an application) safely and efficiently, regardless of the mode of transportation (or operating system).
 As shipping containers can be quickly loaded onto a plane, train, or truck, software containers can be easily deployed and managed across different environments and operating systems without worrying about compatibility issues or inconsistencies.

-That’s where Docker comes in.
-Before Docker's introduction, containers (process isolation) were a concept that had been around for some time, particularly in the Linux ecosystem.
+Containers (process isolation) have existed in specific development settings for several decades, particularly in the Linux ecosystem.
 Linux containers use kernel features like cgroups (control groups) and namespaces to manage system resources and provide process isolation.
-However, container management often required a deep understanding of Linux internals and command-line tools.
-Technologies like Linux Containers provided the foundational capabilities but needed to be more user-friendly, making it difficult for developers without extensive system administration experience to leverage them effectively.
-As a result, container technology adoption was greatly accelerated when Docker introduced an open-sourced Docker Engine in 2013.
-Docker Engine set a new standard for container use with easy tools for developers and defined a universal approach for how containers should be packaged.
+However, container management often requires a deep understanding of Linux internals and command-line tools.
+Technologies like Linux Containers provided the foundational capabilities, but needed to be more user-friendly, making it difficult for developers without extensive system administration experience to leverage them effectively.

 As applications and organizations have grown in complexity and scale, many modern engineering organizations have begun to transition to microservice architecture.
 This system design approach structures an application as a collection of loosely coupled, independently deployable services.
 Each “microservice” focuses on a specific business capability and communicates with other services through well-defined APIs.
 You can imagine microservices as the various departments in a retail store.
 Each department operates independently, specializes in specific functions or items, and collaborates with the other departments in the store to achieve the company’s overall objectives.
 Former Docker CEO Ben Golub introduces Docker’s role in the shift to microservice architecture and the increased agility that derives from it as follows: